 How does the Town's Water Department notify customers affected by the program?

 The Town uses a number of methods to inform customers of planned cleaning/swabbing areas:

-Hand-delivery of notices to each affected residence at least 24 hours before the swabbing begins
+Hand-delivery of notices to each affected residence at least 24/48 hours in advance

 Notices in The Era (Town Page)